 Marseille centre is located approximately 25 kilometres south of the main Marseille Provence Airport and can be easily reached by road in approximately 20 to 30 minutes.
 A shuttle bus service runs to the main railway station, where connections can be made to destinations such as Nice, Bordeaux and Montpellier, whilst taxis are also readily available.
 Once in Marseille, the city centre itself is networked by a Metro system, complimented by a regular bus service and more recently, the addition of a tramway.

-Marseille has been designated the European Capital of Culture for 2013 and with its wealth of theatres, art centres and a famous Opera House, it`s not difficult to understand how it earned the entitlement.
+Marseille was designated the European Capital of Culture for 2013 and with its wealth of theatres, art centres and a famous Opera House, it`s not difficult to understand how it earned the entitlement.
 Yet if you`re prepared to venture further than just where your own two feet can carry you, you`ll find plenty more treasures, not least of which is Notre Dame de la Garde, commanding spectacular views over the entire city.

 Like any major terminus, hire cars are ready and waiting the moment you step through arrivals at Marseille Provence Airport and with an extensive motorway network easily accessible, the provision of a car during your time in Marseille opens up some serious exploration potential way beyond the central hub.